Respondent Resources

 • Navigation, guidance and coordination through the conduct process

-• Examples of support include (1) review of documents and materials, including documents related to the investigation, the final report, and sanctioning agreements, to assist in understanding the process; (2) assistance with appropriate academic or other reasonable support measures; (3) navigation of logistical challenges such as interim suspensions and restrictions of privileges and/or access to dining facilities; and (4) help to cope with and understand the conduct process, potential outcomes, and the appeals process.
+• Examples of support include (1) assistance with appropriate academic or other reasonable support measures; and (2) navigation of logistical challenges such as interim suspensions and restrictions of privileges and/or access to dining facilities.

 • Referrals to campus and community resources